Rich-Park/Rich-Park/README.md

 Incoming Software Engineer at Splunk
 ---------------------------

 I'm a senior studying CS & Econ at Vanderbilt University.
-This summer I will be a Software Engineer Intern at Splunk and previously interned at Samsung on the Samsung Gaming Hub team.
-I'm also the Vice President and Tech Lead of Vanderbilt's Google Developer Student Club.
+Upon graduation, I will be working as a Software Engineer at Splunk.
+I previously interned at Splunk and Samsung, and was also the Vice President and Tech Lead of Vanderbilt's Google Developer Student Club.

 * 🌍  I'm based in the Greater Chicago Area
 * 🖥️  Check out my [portfolio](http://richpark1.com/)